For decades now, one or two at a time, I have been collecting books about radio, my medium-of-first-love.

 In 2018, I began to more intentionally keep an eye out for volumes about imaginative audio production, theater of the mind, and the history and impact of sound-based news and entertainment.
 Below: what I’ve gathered so far.

 Abel, Jessica.
 Out on the Wire: The Storytelling Secrets of the New Masters of Radio.
-New York: B/D/W/Y, Broadway Books, 2015.
+New York: B/D/N/Y, Broadway Books, 2015.

 Bannerman, R. Leroy.
-Norman Corwin and Radio: The Golden Years.
+On a Note of Triumph: Norman Corwin and The Golden Years of Radio.
 University, Alabama: University of Alabama Press, 1986.